-While, according to Hammer, he came from a loving, stable family (Hammer, as in Arm & Hammer), he said, "Once I was on my own, I was like, Let's see how hot this candle can burn."
+While, according to Hammer, he came from a loving, stable family (a questionable assertion, depending on whom you ask), he said, "Once I was on my own, I was like, Let's see how hot this candle can burn."
 Describing a period of debauchery that included drinking too much, taking drugs and being with women who were "bad, bad news," he recalled one woman trying to stab him during sex.

 "I should so not be telling this story," he noted.
 "She was like, 'True love leaves scars.
 You don't have any.'
 And then she tried to stab me with a butcher knife.
 Of course I promptly broke up with her—seven months later."

 Hammer's gauntlet of publicity leading up to the release of the wildly hyped The Lone Ranger (which ended up bombing spectacularly at the box office) also included a Playboy interview—a sit-down situation that has tripped up more than one famous man over the years.